 Linda enjoys the long term working relationships established with many of our valued clients.

-Outside of work, Linda enjoys living locally and spending as much time as I can in my garden and with family and friends.
+Outside of work, Linda enjoys living locally and spending as much time as she can in her garden and with family and friends.

 Carol worked at Dawsons for a period during the 1980’s and re-joined the firm in 2015.
 She has spent most of her career working in the legal field apart from taking time out to raise her four children.